-Send to : The Association Secretary, Roy al Artillery Associati on, Artillery House , Royal Artillery Barracks, Larkhill, Salisbur y, Wiltshire SP4 8 BQT
+Send to: The Association Secretary, Royal Artillery Association, Artillery House, Royal Artillery Barracks, Lark Salisbury, Wiltshire SP4 8QT .hill, Name:

-Name: Address: Tel: DOB: Please fill in the branch information below Branch (if already a member) Returning Application from Join Us Pack YES/NO New Branch Member (if applied through branch meeting) a.
+Please fill in the branch information below

+Branch (if already a member) Returning Application from Join Us Pack YES/NO New Branch Member (if applied through bra nch meeting)

+Tel:...... e-mail:......
+DOB:.......

+- a.
 I am a serving/retired member of the Royal Regiment.
-Please put me in touch with my local branch. b.
+Please put me in touch with my local branch. - b.
 I am a spouse/partner of a serving/retired member of the Royal Regiment.

+Or

-Or c.
+c.
 I am a civilian who wishes to apply for Branch membership, please put me in touch with my local branch.
-Application for Membership of a RAA Ladies Section d.
-I am the female relative/companion of a Gunner.
-Please enter details: e.
-I would like to join the RAA Ladies' Section nearest my home.

-\ delete as applicable